ashleighcodess/MyNeedfullyBeta/replit.md

 - July 04, 2025: Fixed SendGrid email configuration to use verified domain data@myneedfully.app instead of incorrect domain - both purchase confirmation and thank you note emails now working with proper sender authentication
 - July 04, 2025: Enhanced Recent Activity tracking system to properly capture purchase events ("Purchased [item] for someone in need") and thank you note events ("Sent a thank you note to [supporter]") with analytics recording for complete activity timeline visibility
 - July 04, 2025: CHECKPOINT - Fixed Recent Activity display system to properly show real-time activity updates - corrected database query to fetch from analytics_events instead of donations table, added proper cache invalidation for both purchase fulfillment and thank you note mutations, confirmed API endpoint returns authentic purchase data with proper formatting and timestamps - RECENT ACTIVITY SYSTEM NOW FULLY OPERATIONAL
+- July 04, 2025: Implemented product title truncation on Needs List page to display only text before first comma for cleaner, more readable item titles - enhanced user interface with compact buying options panel featuring reduced spacing and smaller fonts for improved layout efficiency
 ```

 ## User Preferences